groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Gnu Zipped File (.gz) are compressed files created with gzip compression application.
-It can contain multiple compressed files and is commonly used on UNIX and Linux systems.
+Represents a Gnu Zipped File (.gz) compressed file created with the gzip compression application.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/compression/gz